wp-plugins/booking/trunk/readme.txt

 10. **Calendar Skins**.
 Select calendar skin for better fitting to your site design.

 == Changelog ==
+= 5.0.4 =
+* Fix CSS headers issue in admin panel for the WordPress 3.8

 = 5.0.3 =
 * Added new transaltion  to Swedish by Mattias Aslund [51% complete]
 * Fixed issue.
 Sometimes the "number of unavailbale days from today" was working incorrectly.